The Soemtron ETR224 Calculator

 Click any photo for a larger image

-Currently only four Soemtron ETR224's are known to remain in existence, click image for a larger version
+Currently only five Soemtron ETR224's are known to remain in existence, click image for a larger version

 Photos ↑ ©2009 Rüdiger Kurth,